ApiGen/ApiGen/README.md

 	pear install apigen/ApiGen
 ```

 to install ApiGen, then.
 However things are not so easy.
 This would work if all required libraries were in stable versions.
-But they aren't.
-Nette and TokenReflection are beta versions.
+But Nette isn't (and that is going to change soon).
 Assuming you have your PEAR installer configured that it will not install non-stable packages (that is the default configuration), you have to explicitly enter each non-stable package you want to use.
-So you have to  run these commands
+So you have to install Nette manually this way

 ```
 	pear install nette/Nette-beta
-	pear install andrewsville/TokenReflection-beta
 ```

 and finally